dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 But Jekyll blogs and websites hosted on github being static, cannot execute ```php``` files.
 Wait.!
 Then how do I make a working form in Jekyll blog?

 ## why use a form?
-Every contact page gives a entry form to user using which they can enter the details.
-Forms can be contact form, subscription form, survey form etc., where user enters some data and that reaches the site owner to make further decisions based on the entry.
+Every contact page gives an entry form to user using which they can enter the details.
+Forms can be a contact form, subscription form, survey form etc., where the user enters some data and that reaches the site owner to make further decisions based on the entry.

 ## Form on Jekyll
 There are few solutions to create a form in Jekyll blog.